oddmario/tunnel-manager/README.md

   * `tunnel_interface_name`: The name of the tunnel interface.
 This has to be unique for each configured tunnel. (e.g. tun1, tun2, tun3, etc)

   * `tunnel_rttables_id`: The ID of the routing table used by the tunnel.
 This has to be unique for each configured tunnel. (e.g. 100, 200, 300, etc). **[This is ignored on the tunnel host as it is used only by the backend server instance.
-So it doesn't matter what value you set for `tunnel_rttables_id` on the tunnel host instance of Tunnels Manager]**
+So it doesn't matter what value you set for `tunnel_rttables_id` on the tunnel host instance of Tunnel Manager]**

   * `tunnel_rttables_name`: The name of the routing table used by the tunnel.
 This has to be unique for each configured tunnel. (e.g. TUN1, TUN2, TUN3, etc). **[This is ignored on the tunnel host as it is used only by the backend server instance.
-So it doesn't matter what value you set for `tunnel_rttables_name` on the tunnel host instance of Tunnels Manager]**
+So it doesn't matter what value you set for `tunnel_rttables_name` on the tunnel host instance of Tunnel Manager]**

-  * `tunnel_gateway_ip`: The gateway that will be used by Tunnels Manager to setup the tunnel.
+  * `tunnel_gateway_ip`: The gateway that will be used by Tunnel Manager to setup the tunnel.

   * `tunnel_host_tunnel_ip`: The IP address of the tunnel host inside the tunnel.

   * `backend_server_tunnel_ip`: The IP address of the backend server inside the tunnel.

   * `tunnel_type`: Can be either **split** for a split tunnel, or **full** for a full tunnel.
 A full tunnel forwards all the ports, meanwhile a split tunnel forwards certain ports that you can configure in `split_tunnel_ports`. **[This is ignored on the backend server as it is used only by the tunnel host instance.
-So it doesn't matter what value you set for `tunnel_type` on a backend server instance of Tunnels Manager]**
+So it doesn't matter what value you set for `tunnel_type` on a backend server instance of Tunnel Manager]**

   * `split_tunnel_ports`: An array containing the ports to forward for the purpose of split tunneling.
 This is ignored if `tunnel_type` is set to "full"
     * `proto`: Can be either TCP or UDP